-This is a summary of the Reserve Study that has been performed for Glenshire Devonshire Residents Association, (the "Association").
+This is a summary of the Reserve Study that has been performed for Glenshire Devonshire Residents Association, (the "Association") which is a Planned Development with a total of 1,357 Units.
 This study was conducted in compliance with California Civil Code Sections 5300, 5550 and 5560 and is being provided to you, as a member of the Association, as required under these statutes.
 A full copy is available (through the Association) for review by members of the Association.